Date: 17. April 2017.

 As far as the First Class cabin and seat are concerned, Etihad wins hands down.
 No questions asked.
 Seriously, this is really quite an amazing set up they’ve got here.
 First of all, unlike that god awful and tacky Emirates First Class cabin with its fake gold trimmings, this cabin is much more elegant and very beautifully finished.
 It’s also a lot more lavish and private than the Qatar Airways First Class seat.

-They’ve obviously put a lot of thought into the design of the cabin and the seats themselves: every apartment comes with its own little vanity mirror and a mini bar that you can have stocked specifically to your wishes.
+They’ve obviously put a lot of thought into the design of the cabin and the seat: every apartment comes with its own little vanity mirror and a mini bar that you can have stocked specifically to your wishes.
 And there’s plenty of storage space.

 The bed is separate from the seat and takes up the whole length of the apartment.
 It is long enough for me to stretch out comfortably.
 My only criticism is that the bed seems fairly narrow.
 Actually, I don’t think it’s any narrower than other First Class seats, but whereas in other seats you are confined on three sides, on this seat there is no support at all on one side, and as a result I am constantly aware of the edge of the bed and trying to avoid rolling off.